Marius-courquin/C-Roulette/README.md

 # Improvements
 - [ ] Add interaction to the dealer
+- [ ] Add a way to manage users money
-- [ ] Add user identification to avoid multiple connections
+- [ ] Add last bets results visualization to the player
 - [ ] Add a way to manage game's settings
 - [ ] ...